ankitjayswal87/Asterisk-Live-Events/README.md

 4. Browse http://localhost:3000/  you can see live call status monitoring web page

 5. Now do some events, like calling, with registered soft phones and observe it.

+Feel Free to ask any query at: ankitjayswal87@gmail.com